kanekop/future-cli/README.md

 - **Realistic Terminal Interface**: A CLI-like environment simulated entirely in your browser, featuring a blinking cursor, colored output, and a familiar prompt (`$`).

-- **Intro Animation (NEW)**: When you first visit the page, an automated demo plays showing someone attempting to boot their future incorrectly:
+- **Intro Animation**: When you first visit the page, an automated demo plays showing someone attempting to boot their future incorrectly:
-    - Auto-types `./boot_future.sh` with realistic timing
+    - Auto-types `./future.sh` with realistic timing
     - Shows the error message and usage instructions
     - Teaches new users what they need to do
     - Takes about 3 seconds total, creating anticipation
+    - Can be skipped by pressing ESC

 - **The Boot Command**: The core of the experience.
 Users must provide two critical flags to boot their future: